nashville-software-school/client-side-mastery/book-5-honey-rae-repairs/chapters/CHUCKLE_UPDATE.md

   <script src="YourUniqueFontAwesomeLink" crossorigin="anonymous"></script>
   ```

   Copy the script and add it to the `<head>` of the index.html file of your project.
 Now browse the icons library and choose which ones you want in your project.
 You can add them anywhere you would add text!
-For example, in the animation above those icons are the text for a button that's been styled to have no border:
+For example, in the animation above, those icons are the text for a button that's been styled to have no border:

   ```jsx
   <button><i className="fa-regular fa-face-meh" /></button>